ptr727/PlexCleaner/README.md

 - Install the [.NET 5 Runtime](https://dotnet.microsoft.com/download) and [download](https://github.com/ptr727/PlexCleaner/releases/latest) pre-compiled binaries.
 - Or compile from [code](https://github.com/ptr727/PlexCleaner.git) using [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) or the [.NET 5 SDK](https://dotnet.microsoft.com/download).
-- Note that .NET 5 is cross platform, but the tools and usage of the tools will only work on Windows x64.
+- Note that .NET 5 is cross platform, but the tools and usage of the tools will currently only work on Windows x64.

 ### Configuration File